lupyuen/lupyuen.github.io/src/auto2.md

 # What's Next

-TODO

-Now that we've fixed the GPIO problem with GPIO Expander, I hope it's a lot easier to create __NuttX Drivers and Apps__ on PineDio Stack.
+I hope Alice, Bob and Chow will have a great time creating NuttX Drivers and Apps on PineDio Stack...
+And you too!

 Lemme know what you're building with PineDio Stack!